Tagalag, Valenzuela

-Tagalag, also known as Taga-Ilog, is an administrative division in northern Metro Manila, the Philippines.
-It is an urban barangay in the city of Valenzuela, and is famous for fish products such as tilapia and bangus, as well as desserts such as halaya and garbanzos.
+Tagalag, also known as Taga-Ilog, is an urban barangay in Valenzuela, Metro Manila,Philippines.
+It is one of Valenzuela's northernmost barangays bordering Meycauayan in Bulacan and is famous for fish products such as tilapia and bangus, as well as desserts such as halaya and garbanzos.
 It was declared as a city eco-tourism zone in 2016.

 It is bounded by Polo River in the west, the Meycauayan River in the north and the Coloong river in the east.

 Etymology

 The name of the barangay is a combination of the Filipino words taga, meaning "belonging", and alog, which means "a pool of water in a field", owing to the flooding of the area that has formed the area's identity.

 Its former name, Taga-Ilog, meaning "from the river", is a nod to the vast expanse of aquatic resources in the area brought in from the three connected rivers.

 History

 The flat, low-lying terrain of the CAMANAVA area in Metro Manila is an area prone to flooding.
-This was the case as the Tagalag area was a large rice field until strong rainfall from a typhoon in the 1970s have caused the area to flood.
+This was the case as the Tagalag area was a large rice field until strong rainfall from a typhoon in the 1970s caused the area to flood.
 When the floods did not subside, the Tagalag area became a fishing site, as it attracted fish from the Polo, Meycauayan, and Colong rivers.

+On May 22, 2024, Tagalag Public Library in the Barangay Hall was inaugurated by local officials.
+Spearheaded by the Sangguniang Kabataan, it features a computer area with high-speed internet access and offers limited free printing of students' documents.